zenidith/search-bar/README.md

-A small search bar project in order to learn keystroke events with JavaScript.
+A small search bar project in order to learn keystroke events with JavaScript from [Scrimba](https://scrimba.com/).

 In this exercise I have covered:
 - how to use `event.target.value`
 - how to use addEventListener
 - how to use toLowerCase()